ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 If the custom crosshair image doesn't show up, it may be a bug of PCSX2.
 Try to modify Cursor Scale in the GunCon 2 Settings tab to fix.
 Press Alt-Enter to switch to fullscreen mode.

 In the calibration screen, press Back button to start calibration.
+If the crosshair moving scale is incorrect, try to adjust Y Scale in the GunCon 2 Settings tab.
 When finished, press Touchpad East to confirm (or follow game's intructions).

 <br>